peritus/hashedassets/src/hashedassets/errors.rst

                         Strip the file extensions from the hashed files --reference=REFERENCE
-                        Paths in map will be relative to this directory
+                        Paths in map will be relative to this directory -x EXCLUDES, --exclude=EXCLUDES
+                        Excludes these files in the input directory

 Generating maps with unguessable and unspecified types throw errors: